popy2k14/SOAS/README.md

 - Night mode switch with Night mode automatic switch
 - `time_sync_done` is now set by checking the local clock
 - `check_alarms` script is now single mode
+- Display on switch with Display on/off automatically switch
+- Smooth display dimming on contrast change
+- Documentation updates

 ### 2025.8.25.2
   - Fixed that the sleep timer disabled the alarm, not the new music switch